It was on 11 September 2002, the first anniversary of the 9/11 that I travelled for the first time to Central Asia.

 Programme Brochure for the Conference

 During that period there was no direct flight to Dushanbe.
 We had two options: either go via Moscow or via Tehran.
-In fact from Tehran too there were only a flight once a week!
+In fact from Tehran too there was only one flight per week!
 The flight we chose was an Emirates flight to Dubai and then to Tehran.
 At Tehran we had a stay of two days before heading to Dushanbe.

 At Tehran we were taken good care of.
 We were lodged in the Guest House of Danishgāh-i Noor, an Open University in Tehran.
 I can never forget the Iranian breakfast comprising of many types of breads, specially nān-i sangīn, the jams and spreads and the roasted meats!
 And the constant flow of black-golden tea accompanied by snacks.
 I still remember that almost all tv channels had a Mulla or two giving religious sermons!

 On the night of the second day we boarded the flight to Dushanbe!
 Oh what a craft it was!
 It’s seats would fold in the front and as dirty as any rickety Indian Roadways Bus!
 As we boarded, a woman who appeared bulky, all wrapped up in chador came and sat beside me.
-She to me appeared a middle aged from her external appearance.
-But hey presto!
-As soon as it was announced that we had left behind Iran and were flying over Trans Oxiana, the Māwrā un Nahr, the region of river Oxus, she started shedding her layers of covering and soon I discovered a very modern young Iranian girl sitting next to me!
+She to me appeared a middle aged but hey presto!
+As soon as it was announced that we had left behind Iran and were flying over Trans Oxiana, the Māwrā un Nahr, the region of river Oxus, she started shedding her layers of coverings, and soon I discovered a very modern young Iranian girl sitting next to me!

 Reception at Dushanbe